-How We Addressed the Matter in Our Audit Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's goodwill impairment evaluation process.
+How We Addressed We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Matter in Our Audit over the Company's goodwill impairment evaluation process.
 For example, we tested controls over management's review of the significant assumptions used in the fair value calculations as well as management's review of the data used in the valuation of the reporting units.